hastrup999/pos64staker/README.md

 You can generate addresses with `genaddresses.py`
 - It simply asks for input, for chain name: CFEKPAY and the amount of address to make.
+- This generates a list.json file containing addresses and private keys.
+KEEP IT SAFE!

+Now you can import these addresses using `importlist.py`

 You can then send these with `splittoaddress.py`
 - Hardcoded to CFEKPAY, gets balance of wallet automatically.